 - The Individualized Family Service Plan, or IFSP, is your child’s written plan for early intervention services.
 It shows how you and your early intervention team will work together to address the needs you identify for your child and family.
 The IFSP is family-centered.
 This means you will be an active team member and a key decision maker throughout the IFSP process.

 The IFSP is based on information from your child’s evaluation and from the concerns, resources, and priorities that you identify.
 It will list the services your child needs to develop and learn, and the services your family needs to support your child’s development.
 Also, it will list the duties of everyone involved.
 Some of the help you receive may come from your own family and friends, while specialists may provide other services.

 - A Family Support Specialist, your service coordinator, is responsible for explaining the IFSP process to you.
 He or she will make sure the IFSP is written accurately and clearly and will answer any questions you have.

 - Your signature on the IFSP shows your participation and your agreement with the plan.
 However, if you disagree with all or part of the IFSP, you have the right to share your concerns and ask for changes.
 You may accept or refuse any or all services recommended to you.
 Once a service begins, you may stop that service any time you wish.
 A copy of the IFSP must be given to you after it is completed and signed.

 - The written IFSP is reviewed at least every six months.
 It is also updated at least once a year.
-However, your needs and resources may change, so more frequent reviews can be held to make changes, as needed.
+Your needs and resources may change, so more frequent reviews can be held to make changes as needed.